CharlesGueunet/vimmic/README.md

 warning: unable to rmdir bundle/[plugin] : folder is not empty
 ```

-It come from the submodule architecture.
+It comes from the submodule architecture.
 You might and you **should** delete this folder
 corresponding to a droped off plugin.

 ##Neovim :